 – Magnesium: This mineral is needed for hundreds of biochemical reactions in the body and plays a role in the health of your lungs, brain, bones, blood vessels.
 Helps the body handle stress and promotes relaxation.

 – B Vitamins: Supports energy production and neurological function.

 – Omega-3’s: Healthy fats are crucial for happy mood, healthy heart and brain function, balanced blood sugar and to lower inflammation.

 The nutrient deficiencies described above are the most common, however ALL vitamins and minerals are critical for optimal health.
-It’s important to get yourself tested and have your results interpreted by a functional health practitioner.
-Each person’s body is unique in its own way.
+If you are experiencing problems with your mood, fatigue, stress or just not feeling “right” call our office at 281.894.9992 to schedule your complimentary nutrition consultation.
 Due to the complexity of the human body, an individualized treatment plan is the only way to guarantee optimal results.